 Grit and Credit Risk

 We analyze how grit affects loan default.
-We observe an early indicator of student grit in a decision analogous to the default decision: college course withdrawal.
-With a license to use individually identifiable information collected by the U.S. Department of Education, we find that students who quit college courses are 13.2% more likely to default on their student loans than those exhibiting perseverance.
-This effect is especially strong when students withdraw from courses in their chosen major and courses at more-selective institutions.
-As an alternative proxy for grit, we identify students perform poorly in classes and find that those who retake these courses are 17.1% less likely to default on their loans than those who do not retake the classes.
-Finally, in contrast to prior literature, we find no evidence that student credit risk is correlated with ethnicity or gender after controlling for individual grit.
+With a license to use individually identifiable information, we find that students who withdraw from college courses – an early indicator of low grit – are 13.2% more likely to default on student loans than those exhibiting perseverance.
+This effect is especially strong when students withdraw from courses in their chosen major and courses at more selective institutions.
+As an alternative proxy for grit, we find students who retake courses after performing poorly are 17.1% less likely to default on their loans than those who do not retake the courses.

 Keywords: Student loans, Grit, Perseverance, Credit risk factors, Household finance

 JEL Classification: D14, H52, H81, I22, I28